 Many brands bypass the bottle concept altogether and offer samples in paper packets, though I find this potentially messy, and obviously only good for a one shot.
 The same goes for fashion magazine samples – the old “open, rub, and sniff” concept.
 Both of these sampling concepts are limited to fashion fragrances.
 If you already know you want a full bottle of something, head over to the online retailers page to explore some options, but in the meantime I’ve compiled these sites for your sampling pleasure.
 You have my apologies in advance if you find faulty or outdated links.
 There’s a lot to keep up with, so kindly let me know if a link doesn’t work!

 With the popularity of subscription services rising in recent years, it was bound to happen with scent.
 With a fragrance subscription service (see my post on the topic), you get to sample scents from a wide range of companies without any hassle, and therefore is my favorite method of procuring trial size vials of perfume.
-The main subscription services offering sample sizes that are currently active are Scent Trunk (I used for a while) Olfactif (niche) and Perfumes for a Buck (designer).
-A New York company called Scent Bird offered larger 8 ml sizes, which would appeal to those who want more time to get to know a perfume.
+Subscription services offering sample sizes that are currently active are Scent Trunk (review here), Scent Bird, Scent Box, Olfactif (niche) and Perfumes for a Buck (designer).

 Websites specializing in sample sizes and decants

 Just like larger retailers, several of these offer shopping incentives, such as reward programs, coupon cards, reduced shipping, and seasonal specials.